 Now that we know that play is how children learn make sure to play with them.
 Instead of just handing them toys, get on the floor with your toddler and take an active part in their learning.
 Go on pretend journeys to space and beyond.

 5. Boost your child’s immunity

 Getting sick gets in the way of learning!

 Young children’s immune systems are not yet fully developed.
-That’s why it’s a good idea to supplement their diet with immunity boosting food that has a positive effect on their gut microbiome.
-Oligosaccharides, a prebiotic found in human milk, are one such food, and they have been found to promote the growth of "good" bifidobacteria, reducing the incidence of diarrhea and making children's gut microbiome stronger.
+That’s why it’s a good idea to supplement their diet with immunity-boosting food that positively affects their gut microbiome.
+Oligosaccharides, a prebiotic found in human milk, are one such food.
+They have been found to promote the growth of “good” bifidobacteria, reducing the incidence of diarrhoea and making children’s gut microbiome stronger.